wlh18/html-css-1/README.md

 Finally, for a more comprehensive breakdown of CSS Specificity, see here: https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity

+### Box Model

+All HTML elements can be thought of as boxes.
+In CSS, the "box model" is used when talking about the design and layout of elements, and it can be thought of as essentially a 4 part box that wraps around every element.

+Those four properties are:

+1. Margin
+Margin is the white space between each element

+2. Border
+Border is the border of the box

+3. Padding
+Padding is the white space between the content of an element and its border

+4. Content
+The content of an element is anything inside of an element such as text, images, etc.

 ### Reset CSS

 By default, the browser will apply its own set of styling rules to the elements inside of an HTML file.